 Strap on your hiking boots and head to Vrana Lake Nature Park for a day (or two) in nature.
 Along the many hikes, you'll discover how biologically diverse the area is thanks to the enlightening trails dispersed in the park.

-Take the family along 600 meter wooden 'Educational trail of the Birds of Lake Vrana,' which encompasses the ornithological reserve.
+Take the family along 600 meter wooden 'Educational trail of the Birds of Lake Vrana,' which passes through the ornithological reserve.
 Peer through the reeds and see how many bird species you can discover; if you're fortunate, you'll see the endangered Pygmy cormorant that love to nest here.
 The trail has eight educational boards, and you can finish the trail in just 45 minutes, which is ideal for little legs.
 To make it even more fun, why not rent a pair of binoculars at the info center Crkvine.

 There are longer trails for keen hikers, such as the 5 kilometer educational botanical trail.
 This circular hiking trail will take you around 2 hours; it starts at the Kamenjak viewpoint and goes through the Mernjača canyon to the Bašinka pier and further through the Orlja Draga canyon and circles back to where it all began, Kamenjak.